SSWConsulting/SSW.Rules.Content/rules/do-you-use-access-packages/rule.md

 ---
 type: rule
-title: Do you use Azure Access Packages to give access to resources?
+title: Do you use Entra Access Packages to give access to resources?
 uri: do-you-use-access-packages
 authors:
   - title: Warwick Leahy